dan-danache/hubitat/watchtower-app/README.md

 On mobile devices, start by tapping the chart briefly, then immediately drag the desired chart area to zoom in.

 ![Chart Zoom](img/zoom.png)

-### Line vs Bar Charts
-Charts will automatically switch between line and bar types based on the number of data points visible.
-When fewer data points are displayed (e.g., when zoomed in or when time resolution is changed), the chart switches to a bar type for better visibility.
-When more data points are available, a line chart is more suitable for data analysis.

 ### Auto-refresh